mvomiero/mvomiero/README.md

-<h4 align="left">- 🔭 I’m currently working on [transcendence](https://github.com/sidechained/transcendence):</h4>
+- 🔭 I’m currently working on [transcendence](https://github.com/sidechained/transcendence) :
 *a onepage fullstack website to play pong.
-Some features implemented are: a chat, private messages, friends list, profiles, a match-making system, a spectating system and UX/UI custom settings.*
+Some features implemented are: a chat, private messages, friends list, profiles, a match-making system, a spectating system and UX/UI custom settings.

 - 🌱 I’m currently learning **Python, JavaScript**